Intergroup violence in bursts

+A plausible alternative explanation for the onset of collective action is synchrony of motion \cite{mcneill95}, which yields a feeling of oneness among group members \cite{fischer13} and a stronger willingness to take risks for one's group mates \cite{swann12}.

+We measured the synchronization of focal group members pairwise if they engaged in the following behaviors simultaneously (i.e., overlapping intervals on the timeline): approaching members of the opponent group at the same pace (normal, energetic, or running), distancing from the opponent group at normal walking speed (we consider simultaneous distancing at energetic or running pace uncontrolled attempts to escape rather than forms of synchrony), or simultaneously engaging in aggressing.
+To calculate the level of synchrony, we noted the duration of each instance of synchrony from the beginning of the clip prior to the moment of maximum participation in violence, and we multiplied it by the proportion of focal group ties involved (i.e., normalized with respect to the maximum number of ties in the group).

-An interesting alternative explanation is synchrony of motion \cite{collins08,fischer13,swann10}.
-Although in 21 out of 23 bursts, some degree of synchronisation (10.8 on average) preceded collective violence, there were 18 cases in which synchronisation (9.6 on average) was not followed by collective violence.
-In some of the latter cases, synchrony turned out to be a deceptive performance composed of blustering and aggrandising \cite{trivers11} without commitment to fighting.
-This does not imply that synchronisation is unimportant, just that it does not predict collective violence.
+Although in 21 out of 23 bursts, some degree of synchronization (10.8 on average) preceded collective violence, there were 18 cases in which synchronization (9.6 on average) was not followed by collective violence.
+In several of the latter cases, synchrony turned out to be a deceptive performance composed of blustering and aggrandizing without commitment to fighting.
+This does not imply that synchronization is unimportant (it probably is for solidarity; \cite{collins08}), but it does not predict collective violence.